JaydeepAgravat/SEM_5/python_for_data_science/IMP.md

 # 9. Explain join and merge functions in pandas with example.

+- **The main difference between join vs merge would be; join() is used to combine two DataFrames on the index but not on columns whereas merge() is primarily used to specify the columns you wanted to join on, this also supports joining on indexes and combination of index and columns.**

 ### Join in Pandas

 - df.join() method will efficiently join multiple DataFrame objects by index(or column specified) .